menu

 Overview

 A moving image commission and the first solo exhibition in Europe by Umi Ishihara.
-Drawing from her own background as the daughter of parents working in nightclubs and the free-rave scene in Japan, Umi’s commission comprises an experimental documentary that weaves together personal stories, societal histories, and generational effects in an examination of women whose lives and have been shaped by music, nightlife and drug-taking.
+Drawing from her own background as the daughter of parents working in nightclubs and the free-rave scene in Japan, Umi’s commission will follow women in Tokyo working in strip clubs whose lives have been shaped by music, nightlife, and drug-taking.
+Through their stories, she explores the blurred boundaries between pleasure and vulnerability in spaces that awaken after dark.

-Umi Ishihara’s exhibition is supported by the Great Britain Sasakawa Foundation and the Yoshino Gypsum Art Foundation.
+Umi Ishihara’s exhibition is supported by the Great Britain Sasakawa Foundation, the Kumagai Masatoshi Culture Foundation and the Yoshino Gypsum Art Foundation.
 Gasworks’ Exhibitions programme is supported by Catherine Petitgas, Gasworks Exhibitions Supporters and Arts Council England.
 Gasworks' 2025/26 programme is generously funded by Cockayne Grants for the Arts, a Donor Advised Fund held at The Prism Charitable Trust.

 --